 Uncontaminated chemotherapy waste items can be treated as regulated medical waste, and belong in their own waste category.

 However, items contaminated with a substance that is toxic, flammable, corrosive, or reactive are deemed hazardous by the EPA (many chemo waste items fall into this category).
-Therefore, these need to be treated as hazardous waste.
+These need to be treated as hazardous waste.

 Because hazardous waste must be handled and disposed separately from other chemo waste items, you will want to separate your waste into separate waste bins: one for non-hazardous chemo waste (yellow), and one for hazardous waste (black).

 What Is the Difference Between Trace and Bulk Chemotherapy Waste?

 This type of waste can be separated into two categories: hazardous and non-hazardous.
 However, you may hear it referenced in other ways too.

 Non-hazardous waste can also be referred to as yellow bin waste, trace chemo waste, or RCRA empty waste.
 Likewise, hazardous waste may reference to black bin waste, bulk chemo waste, or non-RCRA empty waste.

 Trace and bulk chemo waste items are typically the exact same items.
 They are segregated based on levels of contamination.
 Waste nearly free of contamination qualifies as trace waste.
 Waste that is highly contaminated qualifies as bulk waste.

 The reason these items are disposed of separately is that highly contaminated chemo waste, or waste containing specified drugs can be classified as hazardous waste.
 RCRA (created by the EPA) created general guidelines determining what types of waste classify as hazardous.
 If any chemotherapy waste item qualifies as hazardous, it belongs in a black waste bin.
 If it does not, it must be put in a yellow bin for separate disposal.

 When Do I Need Yellow Bins/Bags?

 Chemo waste that goes in yellow bags or bins is treated as regulated medical waste.
 The exact rules will vary by state.
 However, according to RCRA, it must contain less than 3% contamination.
 This waste can also reference to trace chemo waste or RCRA empty waste.
 As a result, it goes in a yellow bag or bin labeled as non-hazardous chemotherapy waste.